 All attendees, staff, presenters, exhibitors, and invited guests are strongly encouraged to wear a mask on-site in conference-designated programming areas.
 Masks will be available at the registration desk.

 The requirement to wear masks is subject to venue requirements as well as local and state requirements.
 Conference attendees will be required to adhere to venue, local and state mandates as applicable at the time of the event.

 Hand sanitizer stations will be available at the registration desk and throughout the main areas of the hotels.

 Responsible food and beverage service will be provided to minimize risk of exposure.
-When possible, food will be served by hotel staff.
-If this is not possible, other precautions will be made to reduce the risk of exposure.
-Hand sanitizer will be available near communal break stations.
+Hand sanitizer will be available near communal break stations and food stations.

 Enhanced cleaning before, during, and after events will take place to ensure the highest standard of hygiene and cleanliness.
 This includes sanitization with a focus on high-touch areas such as door handles, restrooms and food and beverage areas.

 Signage will be visible throughout the hotels advising attendees of the required health and safety protocols and attendee expectations.